pongstr/dotfiles/README.md

 You may edit [this line](https://github.com/pongstr/dotfiles/blob/master/bootstrap.sh#L23) to add/remove ruby versions.

-In addition to bootstrapping, it also installs the config file for bash shell to get nodenv and rbenv working:
+In addition to bootstrapping, it also installs these run commands for bash shell to get nodenv and rbenv working:

 - `.bashrc`